xyzesther/chat-sprout/README.md

 ---

 ### Data Model and Collections
+1. **Themes-topics-conversations collection -** stores the learning sources we used in our app.
+Currently stored as a JSON file and not yet stored in the Firebase database.
+   - Create: Not allowed to create on the mobile app.
+   - Read: Retrieved for learn feature.
+   - Update: Not allowed to update on the mobile app.
+   - Delete: Not allowed to delete on the mobile app.
-1. **Notes Collection -** stores notes that users create or save from conversations.
+2. **Notes Collection -** stores notes that users create or save from conversations.
    - Create: When a user adds a new note or saves a conversation as a note.
    - Read: Retrieve all notes for a user.
    - Update: When a user edits the content, title, or images of an existing note.
    - Delete: When a user deletes a specific note.
-2. **Users Collection -** stores user profile information and settings.
+3. **Users Collection -** stores user profile information and settings.
    - Create: When a new user signs up, a new user document is created in this collection.
-   - Read: Retrieve user information and notification for account pages.
+   - Read: Retrieve user information and notification setting for account pages.
    - Update: When a user updates their profile information or changes notification preferences.
    - Delete: Not provided on the mobile app.